httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 specified in the Use-As-Dictionary response header.

 The Use-As-Dictionary response header is a Structured Field
-{{STRUCTURED-FIELDS}} with values for "match", "match-dest", "id", and "type".
+{{STRUCTURED-FIELDS}} Dictionary with values for "match", "match-dest", "id", and "type".

 ### match